nick-snyder/Digital-Portfolio/README.md

 ## Python

-All knowledge is derived from CodeHS.com
+All knowledge is derived from CodeHS.com and Google Classroom

 ### Taken from the assignment